 MGA Dental has been offering emergency services for over 15 years.
-We know how to tackle and treat a wide range of dental issues, be it a simple chipped tooth or a dental trauma and facial swelling.
+We know how to tackle and treat a wide range of dental issues and treatments, be it a simple chipped tooth or a dental trauma and facial swelling.

 We are the favoured emergency dentist for Brisbane hospitals, sporting clubs and other dental surgeries in Brisbane.

 Our surgery is one of the very few in Brisbane that is open seven days a week, all year around.
 We are also available for after-hours emergency dental services.
 Our clinic operates on an appointment basis, so give us a call and we will strive to suit your needs.

 At MGA Dental all our dentists are experienced in dealing with dental emergencies.
 You can find the list of the most common dental emergencies that we encounter below.

 In case you cannot reach us, please do the following.